UniversalDependencies/docs/_fr-dep/parataxis-discourse.md

 udver: '2'
 ---

-The `parataxis:discourse` relation is used for associated illocutary units.
+In FrenchSPoken, the `parataxis:discourse` relation is used for associated illocutary units.
 Contrary to parentheticals (for which the [parataxis:parenth]() relation is used), the associated units do not allow for expansions.
 Additionally those clauses mostly have first or second person subjects (or _on_).
 For instance _je pense_, _tu vois_, _tu penses pas ?_, _on dirait_ etc.
 For other discourse elements such as interjections we use the standard [discourse]() relation.